 Some rare side effects of liposuction include changes in skin color in the treatment area and damage to nerves or other tissues in the treatment area.

 It doesn’t take long to see the initial results of liposuction.
 Even though bruising and swelling linger for several weeks, it’s usually possible to see within less than a week that your body’s general shape has improved.
 The full results, after all the swelling has gone and the skin has tightened, might not be apparent for several months.

 Do you think liposuction is what you’ve been looking for to rid yourself of extra fat and contour your body just the way you want it?
 Call North Texas Plastic Surgery to set up a consultation today!

-Liposuction is a popular and well-respected method of permanently removing fat from unwanted areas of the body.
-The procedure utilizes tumescent liposuction to suck out unwanted fat while you’re under local or general anesthesia, resulting in immediately noticeable improvements that progressively get better over 3 to 6 months.
+Liposuction is a popular and well-respected method of removing fat from unwanted areas of the body.
+The procedure utilizes tumescent liposuction to suck out unwanted fat while you’re under local or general anesthesia, resulting in noticeable improvements that progressively get better over 3 to 6 months.